 MOD RCC/40A23/1

-RESOLUTION 34 (Rev. Geneva, 2022)
+RESOLUTION 34 (Rev. New Delhi, 2024)

 Voluntary contributions

-(Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Geneva, 2022)
+(Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 considering

-a) Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the strategic plan for the Union for 2020-2023, targeting ambitious strategic objectives in the activities of the ITU Telecommunication Standardization Sector (ITU-T);
+a) Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the strategic plan for the Union for 2024-2027, targeting ambitious strategic objectives in the activities of the ITU Telecommunication Standardization Sector (ITU-T);

-b) Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which invites Member States and Sector Members to make voluntary contributions to the fund for bridging the standardization gap;
+b) Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, which invites Member States and Sector Members to make voluntary contributions to the fund for bridging the standardization gap;

-c) Decision 5 (Rev. Dubai, 2018) of the Plenipotentiary Conference and the annexes thereto, limiting expenses of the Union for the period 2020-2023;
+c) Decision 5 (Rev. Bucharest, 2022) of the Plenipotentiary Conference and the annexes thereto, limiting expenses of the Union for the period 2024-2027;

 d) Resolution 44 (Rev. Geneva, 2022) of this assembly, on bridging the standardization gap between developed and developing countries1, which describes the sources from which funds will be raised for the purpose of bridging the standardization gap,